Wanano language: Syntax

 Wanano is a nominative-accusative case system, this means that the subject of the transitive and intransitive verbs are marked the same way.

 Intransitive

 Intransitive verbs are verbs that require a single nominal argument.
 Below are some examples.

-(Stenzel, 2004, 208)

 Transitive

 Transitive verbs are verbs that require two core nominal arguments.

-(Stenzel, 2004, 217, 218, 226, 227).

 As we can see from the examples above, Wanano is a nominative accusative language.
 For example, in example 1, 1SG yʉˈʉ is the same as in example 8.
 In example 9, the 3SG to is the same as in example 3.
 As well as in example 6 ANPH-SG ti is the same as in example 5.